 Alli and I took a deep breath and marveled.
 It was her first backpacking trip ever and had been an impressive one for her to cut her teeth on, especially performing so well.
 It was my first outside of New England and I was finally in Yosemite, finally in the west, in a world I so wanted to experience.
 I’d studied Yosemite and it’s tribesmen, old and new, profusely and dreamed of having my own pure experiences in its grace.
 We’d seen no one the entire day save the top of a man’s head heading off the promontory earlier in the evening.
 We’d inhaled the air and the mineral energy seeped in through our skin.
 We’d tracked bear through deep snow and climbed hard leaving offerings of sweat on the rock.
 Now as we lay by a fire, popping the summer-dried tinder like firecrackers, watching the stars and moon splash Half Dome, I couldn’t have been happier.

 We woke up early in the sunless morning, gathered our things and laced up our icy shoes for the last stretch of the trip, meeting up with the Snow Creek Trail to descend from the high country.

 As we left camp and met back up with the trail, two mule deer, a mother and her fawn, greeted us like ushers and led the way for fifty yards before darting into the woods, leaving us on our way.

-We made it to our car pretty wiped and made our way to the edge of the park, detouring to take a tired look at the Mariposa Grove of Giant Sequoias.
-It started spitting rain, the first inclement weather of the weekend and washed us awake from our Yosemite dream.
+We made it to our car pretty wiped and then to the edge of the park, detouring to take a tired look at the Mariposa Grove of Giant Sequoias.
+It started spitting rain, the first inclement weather of the weekend and it washed us awake from our Yosemite dream.